thorwebdev/everydaylytics/README.md

-  [OAuth return route](./routes/supa-oauth-redirect-return.tsx) that uses an [AuthFragmentCatcher island component](./islands/AuthFragmentCatcher.tsx) with a supabase-js browser client, to detect the session information in the fragement in the URL and set it as a cookie.
+  [OAuth return route](./routes/supa-oauth-redirect-return.tsx) that uses an [AuthFragmentCatcher island component](./islands/AuthFragmentCatcher.tsx) with a supabase-js browser client, to detect the session information in the fragment in the URL and set it as a cookie.

 I beleive this is currently the most robust approach for server-side rendered applications.
 Feel free to open issues with questions or suggestions.
 Thanks.